trivalleycoders-org/events-client/README.md

 Events is a generic events application and can be used for any type of event.
 Our demo is using Drone Events.
 However, there is nothing at the core of the app that restricts it to drone events other than styling of the home page.
 Events could easily be used for other types of events.

+## Purpose of the app
+- Show how we build full-stack web apps.
+- Open source project that TriValley Coders members can contribute to and get mentoring.

 ## How it works

 Users must regester before they can post an event.